HusamAamer/ChiefsPlayer/README.md

 ### Changelog

+v1.3.2
+- Fix an issue where `CControlsManager.endPlayerObserving()` causes a crash.

 v1.3.1
 - Ignore playing presention if passed resolution index was empty, and use index = 0 if passed resolution index was out of range.
 - replacing `func chiefsplayerReadyToPlay (_ resolution: CPlayerResolutionSource, from source:CPlayerSource)` with `func chiefsplayerReadyToPlay (_ item:CPlayerItem, resolution: CPlayerResolutionSource, from source:CPlayerSource)`